Where does this Cone Come From?

 The reason for this cone or funnel are the risks, which are present in every project:

-The risks that the project contains also result in the opening of the cone towards the future: the less risks a project contains, the more accurate I can estimate.
+The risks that the project contains also result in the width of the cone towards the future: the less risks a project contains, the more accurate I can estimate.

 Many estimates start life as a number thrown around at a meeting, as a first order of magnitude, usually with great optimism.
 This number should not be taken as a promise for the effort of the project.